sun-yixiao/sun-yixiao.github.io/publication.md

 ---

 [5] David M. Markowitz, & **Yixiao Sun**.
 (2026).
-Language and Persuasion Research: A Computational Literature Review Spanning Five Decades of Scholarship (1974–2025). _Social and Personality Psychology Compass_.
+Language and persuasion research: A computational literature review spanning five decades of scholarship (1974–2025). _Social and Personality Psychology Compass_.
 Accepted in August 2026.

 [4] Yaotian Zhang, **Yixiao Sun**, Gongjing Lu, Zhicong Chen, & Cheng-Jun Wang.
 (2025).
 Let us not wallow in the valley of despair: The role of emotion, panic, and sympathy discourses in promoting productive actions. _International Journal of Business Communication_.
 Online First in May 2025. [[DOI](https://doi.org/10.1177/23294884251333665)][[Replication](https://osf.io/sq4ja/)]